Jackarunda/gmod/README.md

 3. commit the changes to your new local branch you just made, with a comment, by entering `git commit -m "fixing some bugs and adding more hookers"`

-4. push your branch branch up to the repo with
+4. push your branch up to the repo with
 `git push origin my_new_unique_branch_name`

 5. go to your browser, to the github repo page, and click the pull request button for the branch you just made